Eacred/eacrwallet/README.md

 ## License

-dcrwallet is licensed under the liberal ISC License.
+eacrwallet is licensed under the liberal ISC License.